By Apollo 24|7, Published on- 12 November 2022 & Updated on -

 Both Type 1 and Type 2 diabetes have been known to develop in the following stages:

 Controlling diabetes can become even more challenging if an individual has a smoking habit.
-This is due to nicotine which can raise the level of blood sugar.
-Smokers tend to require a higher dose of insulin to keep their blood sugar levels in check.
+This is due to nicotine, which can raise the level of blood sugar.
+Smokers tend to require a higher insulin dose to check their blood sugar levels.

 Choose the doctor